-While it’s not the best pillow for stomach and side sleepers, it does come with loads of similar features, including a bamboo pillowcase.
+While it’s not the best pillow for stomach sleepers, it does come with loads of similar features, including a bamboo pillowcase.

 Bamboo is extremely strong, but more than that, it’s easy to ventilate, so you aren’t sleeping hot; the pillowcase helps to redistribute cool air from the room, effectively breathing out the hot air produced by your body heat.

-It works quite well, and the case is entirely removable and washable.
+It works quite well for stomach sleepers, and the case is entirely removable and washable.

 Your pillowcase also has a comfortable texture to it.
 They only come in white, but if nothing else, that will let you know when you have to clean it off.
 Available in standard, queen, and king sizes, you’ll have a solution for every bed in your house.

 Now, I wanted to talk about something that we really only see with American-made products.
 You get a simple 30-day return window, which is more than enough time to test it out for a couple weeks even if shipping takes a while.